bellayqian/spatialAtomizeR/README.md

 ## Overview

-`spatialAtomizeR` implements atom-based Bayesian regression methods (ABRM) for spatial data with misaligned grids.
+`spatialAtomizeR` implements Bayesian atom-based regression methods (ABRM) for assessing associations between spatially-misaligned variables, i.e., variables measured over two distinct and non-nested sets of spatial areas.
+The ABRM approach does not require any a priori re-alignment of the variables.
+This package uses Nimble under the hood for flexible and efficient Bayesian implementation.
 The package handles situations where:

-- Outcome data and covariates are available on different spatial grids
+- Outcome data and some covariates are measured on one spatial scale (called the "Y-grid"), while the remaining covariates are measured on a different spatial scale (called the "X-grid")
-- The spatial grids are non-nested (misaligned)
+- The areas comprising the two spatial scales are misaligned, i.e., have mismatched boundaries, and neither scale is fully nested within the other
 - Variables follow different distributions (normal, Poisson, binomial)

 ## Installation